Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 Database.delete(pts);
 ```

-for the rjpsandbox there is a new test object created and the pushtopic looks like this:
+for intsb there is a new test object created and the pushtopic looks like this (add test__c to the select list for testing):

 ```
 List<PushTopic> pts = [SELECT Id FROM PushTopic WHERE Name = 'ILTIMS'];